 Four centuries ago, the East India company became one of the first multinational corporations in existence.
-Since then, organisations have followed a general trend of becoming increasingly fluid, spread across multiple international borders.
+Since then, organizations have followed a general trend of becoming increasingly fluid, spread across multiple international borders.
 This has been facilitated by advancements in technology, namely increasing speed of communication and ease of travel.
 These changes are remarkable.
 It’s hard to believe that when my ancestors made the journey from Scotland to New Zealand in 1840, it took them almost 4 months, involving three deaths and six births.
 Now the greatest effort involved in travelling to the other side of the world is baggage reclaim!

 New forms of communication such as email and Skype have also bridged the geographical gap but the result is a data chasm.
 Instant communication does not guarantee alignment between offices, and HR is now playing catch up to collect meaningful up-to-date data.
-Simple questions such as “How many FTEs do I have?”, “where are my FTEs based?”, “What is the total payroll across my organisation?” are proving very hard to answer.
-All organisations are trying to address this situation but it is an area in which many if not all are struggling.
+Simple questions such as “How many FTEs do I have?”, “where are my FTEs based?”, “What is the total payroll across my organization?” are proving very hard to answer.
+All organizations are trying to address this situation but it is an area in which many if not all are struggling.

 This blog focuses on how you introduce and sustain a global HR system in practice to ensure the long term benefits which come from data quality.

 First, the HR system and process must be able to perform a number of functions alongside the ability to collect, integrate and analyze data.

 Collecting data from different offices and sources around the world means a large number of data changes on a regular basis.
 Therefore you need an HR system which tells you when data is changed, who has changed it, and what and how it has changed.
 This is not only useful but for many companies a legal necessity due to corporate and accounting regulations such as the SOX Federal law in the United States.